Depression And Intelligence: Exploring The Relationship Between Them

 Anyone, including highly intelligent people, can be diagnosed with depression, regardless of previous mental health and well-being.
 Some researchers believe that people with higher IQs may be more likely to develop mental health conditions like clinical depression, bipolar disorder, or anxiety disorders.

 Physiological overexcitability can present a high potential to worry and overthink about what an individual says or what might occur to and around them.
 These tendencies may cause depression, anxiety, and other responses.
-However, Karpinski is careful to point out that while this shows a relation, it does not prove that a higher IQ is the cause of having a mental illness.
+However, Karpinski is careful to point out that while this shows a relation, it does not prove that a higher IQ is the cause of a mental condition.
+Having a higher IQ also does not counteract disorders like attention-deficit/hyperactivity disorder.

 When considering children with higher IQs, depression was also found to be more likely on the higher end.
-In "Watching Prodigies for the Dark Side," published in Scientific American, psychiatrist Marie-Noëlle Ganry-Tardy says that around 3% of children are highly gifted (having IQ scores of at least 130), which often gives them an advantage in school.
+In "Watching Prodigies for the Dark Side," published in Scientific American in 2005, psychiatrist Marie-Noëlle Ganry-Tardy says that around 3% of children are highly gifted (i.e., having IQ scores of at least 130), which often gives them an advantage in school.

 Regardless of the root causes of depression, it can be a debilitating health condition for anyone to experience, no matter their IQ.
 In addition, there are multiple types of intelligence, and someone with a low IQ may be intelligent in another area, such as emotions, art, or music.
 Regardless of your IQ, if you're experiencing depression, consider reaching out for support.

 Many people who are seeking to improve their adult mental health face barriers to treatment with an in-person therapist, so if you struggle to afford therapy, you might benefit from trying online counseling.
 Through platforms like BetterHelp, you can connect with a licensed professional from home and choose between phone, video, or live chat sessions.
-If you're struggling to get out of bed or care for yourself due to a depressive episode, depression symptoms, or a mood disorder, you can attend online therapy from home.
+If you're struggling to get out of bed or care for yourself due to a depressive episode, depression symptoms, or a mood disorder, you can attend online therapy from home with a stable internet connection.

 In addition, various clinical studies have demonstrated that online therapy effectively treats depression.
 Many people who engage in online therapy see a significant reduction in their depression symptoms.
 Online therapy is also often more cost-effective than traditional in-person therapy models.